davidnene/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9 chmod 753 hello changes the file hello mode to -rwxr-x-wx

-13 chown :school hello changes the group owner to school for the file hello
+12 mkdir -m 751 my_dir creates a directory called my_dir with permissions 751 in the working directory 13 chown :school hello changes the group owner to school for the file hello